tunroam/paper/intersection_proposal_report/140related.md

 ## Related work

 When it comes to regular APs,
-the operator is able to see the traffic of the clients it facilitates, giving the client less privacy and the operator more control on the network content.
+the AP operator is able to see the traffic of the clients it facilitates, giving the client less privacy and the operator more control on the network content.
 In the context of Open Wireless, the EFF states
 ["that operators of open networks sometimes worry that they could be legally responsible if people use their networks to engage in copyright infringement."](https://www.eff.org/wp/open-wi-fi-and-copyright-primer-network-operators)